truefoundry/truefoundry-docs/deployment/job/cron-job.md

 |___________ minute (0-59)
 ```

-If you want to see how to set the right cron format, you can use the UI to set the cron which shows the human-readable format of what the schedule means.

-// TODO: paste UI Screenshot
+We can use a site like https://crontab.guru/ to get human-readable description of the cron expression.

-### Concurrency for Cron Jobs
+## Concurrency for Cron Jobs

 For cron-jobs, its possible that the previous run of the job hasn't completed while its already time for the job to run again because of the scheduled time.
 This can happen if we schedule a job to run every 10 mins, and for some reason one instance of the job takes more than 10 mins.
 At this point, we have three options: